 PidTagSensitivity property value Sensitivity header value

+0x00000000 Normal

+0x00000001 Personal

-0x0000002 Private
+0x00000002 Private

-0x0000003 Company-Confidential
+0x00000003 Company-Confidential

 MIME writers MUST map the value of the PidTagSensitivity property to the Sensitivity header (2), as specified in the table.
-MIME writers MAY omit the Sensitivity header value for a PidTagSensitivity value of 0 (normal) or for values other than 0, 1, 2, or 3.
+MIME writers SHOULD omit the Sensitivity header (2) value when the value of the PidTagSensitivity property is 0, which is the default.
+MIME writers SHOULD also omit the Sensitivity header (2) value when the value of the PidTagSensitivity property is any value less than 0 or greater than 3.

-When generating a TNEF message, MIME writers also copy the value of the PidTagSensitivity property to the attMsgProps attribute, as specified in [MS-OXTNEF] section 2.3.21.
+When generating a TNEF message, MIME writers also copy the value of the PidTagSensitivity property to the attMsgProps attribute, as specified in [MS-OXTNEF] section 2.1.3.3.21.